Pont Valentré |

 Centuries later, Lemuria still dutifully mans his post.
-He really enjoys being a tollman.
-So much so that he wasn't bothered when his employers stopped paying him.
+He really enjoys being a tollman, so he's not bothered that his employers have stopped paying him.
 Or that they're all dead.

 THE GATEHOUSE

-Doors are large sheets of reinforced bronze.
+Doors are large sheets of bronze.
 Lemuria is supposed to secure them whenever he leaves a room, but he's forgetful in his old age.
-There's a 2-in-6 chance that a given door has been accidentally left unlocked.
+There's a 2-in-6 chance that any given door has been left unlocked.

 Built for Serpentmen, the gatehouse has corkscrew ramps instead of stairwells.
 These don't obstruct Lemuria, but are difficult for anyone else to negotiate.
 If in a hurry, or if the ramp is slippery, make a Save vs Paralysis.
 On a failure, go toppling down for D6 DMG and alert everyone nearby if you were wearing metal armour.

-(Thieves can roll a Climb Sheer Surfaces instead.
-If they fail, they still get to make the Save vs Paralysis.)
+(Thieves can roll Climb Sheer Surfaces instead.
+If they fail, they can still make the Save vs Paralysis.)

 THE TOLL

-While they were still ascendant, the Serpentmen monopolised all metal production by jealously guarding the region's few deposits of copper and tin.
-Only loyal human cultists were permitted to use bronze; local tribes were subject to cruel reprisals by the paranoid snakes if caught performing metallurgy.
+While they were still ascendant, the Serpentmen monopolised metal production by jealously guarding the region's few deposits of copper and tin.
+Only loyal human cultists were permitted to use bronze; anyone else was subject to cruel reprisals from paranoid snakes if caught performing metallurgy.

 As such, Lemuria's toll depends on what social caste he thinks the PCs belong to.

-If conned into believing they're cultists, Lemuria charges them the standard toll of 250 silver pieces per head.
+If conned into believing they're cultists, Lemuria charges them the standard toll of 250 SP per head.
 However, the Troll only recognises the silver denarii of the Empire as legal tender.
 He'll begrudgingly accept gold pieces, but doesn't change the number of coins.

-Otherwise, Lemuria assumes they're not cultists and taxes the PCs for a quarter of whatever furs, food or other goods he assumes they're carrying.
-This involves him rooting through their baggage to assess the value of their cargo.
-Upon discovering any metal items (coins, weapons, armour, magic items etc.) he confiscates them.
+Otherwise, Lemuria takes a quarter of whatever furs, food or other goods they have.
+This involves him rooting through their baggage to assess its value.
+If he discovers any metal items (coins, weapons, armour, magic items etc.) he confiscates them.
+Thankfully the Troll's eyesight is poor.
+If the PCs conceal their contraband, he only has a 2-in-6 chance of finding it.
+If they have a Thief do the smuggling, lower it to a 1-in-6 chance.

 LEVEL 1

-1B: Side room that reeks of rotting plant matter and old fish.
-Several dead piranha are strung up on a string, slowly drying out.
-The crank for 1A's portcullis is on the North wall, but requires two people working together (or an exceptionally strong person) to rotate.
-It's at least quiet, Lemuria keeps the mechanism well-lubricated.
-Once opened, the crank be locked into position with a bronze rod lying nearby.
+Once opened, the crank can be locked into position with a bronze rod lying nearby.
 The ramp to 0B is slick with moss, river water and fish guts, requiring a Save vs Paralysis.

 LEVEL 2

-2A: Bedroom.
-Lemuria's bedding is made from 1,500 GP worth of pelts.
-Shoved below the oversized bed is the gatehouse's pay chest.
-It contains 10,000 SP, but is trapped to cast Sleep on anyone opening it.
-The room's privy contains two scrolls being used toilet paper - Detect Magic and Hold Monster.
+The room's privy has two scrolls being used toilet paper - Detect Magic and Hold Monster.
 Located next to the toilet is an unlocked bronze hatch connected to a chute terminating above 1A.
 It's possible to access the hatch by climbing the portcullis.
-Naturally, if Lemuria detects such a ploy he welcomes the intruder with a deluge of Troll shit.
+If Lemuria detects such a ploy he welcomes the intruder with a torrent of raw sewage.

 LEVEL 3

-3B: Rooftop garden.
-Lemuria grows Macadamia nuts, wild greens, bush tomatoes and native yams to supplement his diet.
-The gatehouse's Gargoyles roost on the edges of the roof, keeping a careful watch on the surrounding area.
-1D3+1 are here at any time, with the rest patrolling nearby hexes.
+3A: COVERED PATIOThe gatehouse's Gargoyles roost on the edges of the roof, always keeping a careful watch on the surrounding area.
+1D3+1 are here at any given time.
+The rest are off patrolling nearby hexes.

 LEVEL 0

-Lemuria's body may be immortal, but his mind certainly isn't.
-The Troll suffers from dementia, frequently forgetting things, misplacing items or staring at the wall in a fugue state.
-It's one of the reasons he hasn't left the gatehouse in centuries - it's like a dementia village, a safe place where he can feel productive and in control of his surroundings.
+Lemuria's body may be immortal, but his mind isn't.
+The Troll constantly forgets what he's doing, misplaces items or spends long periods starting at a wall in a fugue state.
+It's why he hasn't left the gatehouse in centuries.
+His bridge is like the Hogeweyk dementia village, a safe place where he can't get lost and feels in control of his surroundings.

 Lemuria has a large silver pin hammered into his skull, engraved with magical runes.
-It grants him a permanent Comprehend Languages, allowing him to understand any spoken tongue (but not written language, he's completely illiterate).
+It acts as a permanent casting of Comprehend Languages, allowing the tollman to understand any spoken tongue (but not written language, he's completely illiterate).

 The Troll splits his time moving between 2B, 2C and 3B on various errands as he prepares to cook Lays-Many-Eggs.
 Once he does so, he goes to bed in 2A.
 The following day he starts unloading the Happy Few's riverboat in 0A, discovering Trafalgar in the process (and then eating him too).

 There's seven of these stone constructs.
-They were created by the Serpentmen to help Lemuria run the gatehouse, and as such are shaped like Couatl (winged snakes).
-They're invaluable to the Troll, giving him force projection over the adjacent hexes, and the ability to gather food and building materials without leaving his post.
+They were created by the Serpentmen to help Lemuria run the gatehouse, and as such are shaped like winged snakes.
+They're invaluable to the Troll, giving him force projection over adjacent hexes, and the ability to gather food and building materials without leaving his post.

-One of the constructs is currently at half HP after being blasted twice by Magic Missile.
+One of the constructs is currently at half HP after getting blasted by Magic Missiles.
 It's in 2B, being repaired.
-There's 1D3+1 more in 3B, keeping watch on the surrounding areas.
-The rest are out patrolling or gathering resources in the surrounding hexes.
+There's 1D3+1 more in 3B, keeping watch on the surrounding area.
+The rest are out patrolling or gathering resources in nearby hexes.

 If the Gargoyles detect anyone approaching (or trying to avoid) the gatehouse, they converge on their position and make awful hissing noises as they point them towards the checkpoint.
 They ignore mundane attacks made against them, but quickly become hyper-aggressive as soon as they actually lose any HP.